-We’ll be keeping this page updated throughout the year
+We’ll be keeping this page updated

 Ah, real-time co-op board games.
 Some people love them, some people definitely do not.
 Most of the folks I play games with fall somewhere in between those two groups.
 However, we’ve had quite a few memorable experiences with these games.

 Even though I’m not a big fan of real-time games, I do think it’s worth having at least one on your shelf for when you want an intense challenge that requires a lot of teamwork.
 Plus, these types of games are so different than everything else that’s out there and are sometimes the best way to get people into modern board games.
 Oh, and you rarely have the alpha player problem in these games, which is awesome.

 This is the one list that could change a lot as time goes by.
 There really aren’t that many real-time cooperative games out there right now (that’s why this is a top 5 and not a top 10 list), but it looks like a lot more are going to be coming out in the next year or two.
 UBOOT: The Board Game is an example of one that a lot of people are looking forward to.

 So, here they are… our Top 5 Real-Time Cooperative Board Games!

 5. Kitchen Rush